shapeoko/Docs/content/software.md

 *(universal gcode sender by will winder)*

 Universal G-Code Sender (UGS for short): a Java based, cross platform G-Code sender created to control grbl Based machines (like Shapeoko!).
 [Click here to download the program](http://bit.ly/1dNrLAy).
-The latest version can always be downloaded [from github](https://github.com/winder/Universal-G-Code-Sender).
+The latest version can always be downloaded [from github](https://github.com/winder/Universal-G-Code-Sender/downloads) ([source code for the adventurous is also available](https://github.com/winder/Universal-G-Code-Sender)).

 ### Installing ###